Three bidders out as Rio faces lacklustre Canadian sale - sources

 That value, however, was almost double some estimates, with sources putting a realistic price at closer to $2 to $3 billion.

-Two of the sources said only two bidders now remained as serious contenders, including Canada's largest diversified miner, Teck TCKb.TO, which has long said it wants to add iron ore to its portfolio.
+Two of the sources said only two bidders now remained as serious contenders, including Canada's largest diversified miner, Teck, which has long said it wants to add iron ore to its portfolio.
 One of the sources said the other remaining bidder could be a consortium of Chinese buyers.

 The two sources and others cautioned, however, that the process was still fluid as Rio sought to drum up interest and hammer out a deal, having failed to carry out an initial effort to separate IOC's infrastructure from its mining assets.